nils-hamel/turing-project/src/turing-auto/auto-inv-hsv-osi-l2/README.md

 layer.
 The theoretical minimum of the cost function is then the identity between the input and output layer.

-As the hidden layer can be modulated in size using the script parameter, it has to be identical from a call to another for a specific data-set and trained network.
+As the hidden layer can be modulated in size using the script parameters, it has to be identical from a call to another on a specific data-set and trained network.
 Loading a network that has been trained with a different hidden size will raise an error.